sunojshajahan/sunojshajahan.github.io/index.md

 # Welcome to the Digital Precision Agriculture Lab!

-I am an Assistant Professor in the [Department of Agricultural and Biological Engineering](https://abe.illinois.edu/) at the University of Illinois Urbana-Champaign, where I specialize in **Computational Engineering for Digital Precision Agriculture**.
+The lab is located in the AESB 236 at the [Department of Agricultural and Biological Engineering](https://abe.illinois.edu/) at the University of Illinois Urbana-Champaign, where I specialize in **Computational Engineering for Digital Precision Agriculture**.
 My research focuses on harnessing **advanced data analytics** and **AI algorithms**—ranging from simple models to state-of-the-art (SOTA) techniques—to process and interpret multi-source sensor data.
 These data streams include:
 - **Remotely sensed imagery** (leveraging free and open-access platforms),
 - **Robotics sensing data** (collected using the Farm-ng Amiga platform), and
 - **Machine sensing** (from vision cameras mounted on agricultural equipment).

 I am dedicated to developing **data-driven decision support tools** that empower farmers and stakeholders to make informed decisions ranging from seasonal management, understanding legacy effects, or enabling near real-time interventions.
 By bridging the gap between technology and agriculture, our work aims to create innovative, practical, and impactful solutions for agriculture.

-## Passion for Open-Source Innovation
+## Passion for open source in agriculture

 I am deeply passionate about leveraging **Free and Open-Source Software (FOSS)** platforms for geospatial data analysis and tool development.
 I design workflows for analyzing geospatial data and images using tools like **QGIS**, **R**, **ImageJ**, and **Python**.
 I firmly believe that the open-source culture promotes widespread access, fosters transparency, and ensures credibility and practicality for farmers and researchers alike.